Kurento/kurento/source/tutorials/node/tutorial-1-helloworld.rst

 This is a web application, and therefore it follows a client-server architecture.
 At the client-side, the logic is implemented in **JavaScript**.
-At the server-side we use a Java EE application server consuming the **Kurento Java Client** API to control **Kurento Media Server** capabilities.
+At the server-side we use a Node.js application server consuming the **Kurento JavaScript Client** API to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.
 To communicate these entities, two WebSockets are used.
 First, a WebSocket is created between client and application server to implement a custom signaling protocol.
 Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.
 This communication takes place using the **Kurento Protocol**.
 For further information on it, please see this
 :doc:`page <../../mastering/kurento_protocol>` of the documentation.